Lectors

 Please PRACTICE the readings OUT LOUD several times at home.
 Check any pronunciations you are unsure of in the lector workbook.
 If you have never recorded yourself before, try it as you are practicing to see how you sound to others.

 Please join the priest at the front entrance for the procession.
 Return to your seat after he reverences the altar.
-Please join the priest after the concluding rites at the front of the altar in order to process out.
+Please join the priest at the front of the altar after the concluding rites in order to process out.

 For all readings, please approach the Altar steps from the center front.
-Genuflect, ascend the steps, and come to the ambo.

 FIRST READING: After the Collect, go to the ambo and announce the first reading - “A reading from the Book of….”
 Pause, then proclaim the selection, pause again before saying “The Word of the Lord”.